Marketing Cloud, Trailhead...

 With the proliferation of e-commerce, buyers are now able to purchase from an almost-limitless pool of businesses from around the world.
 This allows for a wider selection of products and services, but it also means more difficulty in deciding which businesses to work with.
 Effective storytelling not only creates an emotional connection with prospective customers, it also establishes a brand personality.
 Is your business a paragon of perfection?
 A maverick that breaks all the rules?
 The underdog that fights for the little guy?
 However you want you clients to view your business, effective storytelling provides a platform on which to demonstrate your brand's personality.

 When it comes to advertising, numbers are a great way to prove points and share facts, but they're just not that effective when it comes to building relationships.
 If you want your clients to think of your company as more than just a company, you need to develop effective customer relationship marketing campaigns, and that means telling a story.
-After all, every customer sees him or herself as the hero in their own story, and by creating a relatable scenario in which that hero can overcome identifiable obstacles (with a little bit of help from your business), you'll be making a place for your organization in the hearts and minds of your clients.
+After all, every customer sees him or herself as the hero in their own story, and by creating a relatable scenario in which that hero can overcome identifiable obstacles (with a little bit of help from your business), you'll be making a place for your organisation in the hearts and minds of your clients.